UNH-CORE/unh-core.github.io/facilities/tow-tank.md

 -------------------------
-Along the length of the tank are two 1.25 inch diameter 440C stainless steel linear shafts, guiding the motion of the main tow and YZ traversing carriage.
+Along the length of the tank are two 1.25 inch diameter 440C stainless steel linear shafts, guiding the motion of the main tow and YZ traversing carriages.
 The carriage motion is actuated by a permanent magnet servo motor, driving an ATL20 timing belt.
 Servo drives for the carriage, [turbine test bed](turbine-test-bed.html), and YZ traverse motors are all controlled by an EtherCAT master real time controller, providing precise synchronization between